-The article should present the baseline on the topic, first findings of the workstream in terms of approaches/ policies developed by cities to address specific challenges that have been identified as central to the workstream topic.
-These should be illustrated by concrete practices.
-The article should be 3,000 to 4,000 words (around 8 A4 pages), including a short abstract, context, two detailed and structured city case studies coming from different countries (preferably but not exclusively from URBACT cities), conclusions and recommendations, quotes, footnotes and bibliography, acknowledgement to contributors and pictures/ photographs with copyrights.
-This article is to be provided by 18 August 2014 at the latest.
-The five workstream articles will be published within the URBACT Tribune 2014 under the supervision of the URBACT Secretariat, the URBACT Thematic Pole Managers and the layout designer.
+-URBACT Tribune articles to be published in electronic and paper version: The article should present first findings of the workstream in terms of approaches/ policies developed by cities to address specific challenges that have been identified as central to the workstream topic.
+These should be illustrated by concrete practices (city examples).
+The article will be around 8 A4 pages, including a short abstract, context, city examples coming from different countries (preferably but not exclusively from URBACT cities), conclusions and recommendations, quotes, etc. The articles are to be provided by 18 August 2014 and they will be published and presented for the first time at a special dedicated event on 8 October in Brussels.